ChrisSargent/travelaersite/README.md

 ## Deployment Process (Order is important)

 0. Test everything is working properly with build / server / serve!
-1. Bump the version of `style.css` in the WordPress Travelaer theme file.
+1. Bump the version of `style.css` in the `wordpress/wp-content/themes/travelaer` folder.
 2. Commit all changes
 3. Create a release using npm (necessary to ensure source maps on Sentry are updates): `npm version [major / minor / patch] -m "%s"`
 4. Build the optimized production site: `npm run build`